dokipen/embedly-java/README.markdown

 ## Copyright

-Copyright (c) 2011 Embed.ly, Inc. See MIT-LICENSE for details.
+Copyright (c) 2011 Embed.ly, Inc. See LICENSE for details.